-Paramount is an independent, publicly traded, liquids-focused Canadian energy company that explores for and develops both conventional and unconventional petroleum and natural gas.
+Paramount is an independent, publicly traded, liquids-rich natural gas focused Canadian energy company that explores for and develops both conventional and unconventional petroleum and natural gas.
 Paramount commenced operations as a public company in 1978 and has adapted to a multitude of operating and economic climates over the years.